Classic Motorcycle Build

 In 1942, the small and large cargo boxes were replaced with one intermediate-sized box, which was manufactured for Harley-Davidson by the Chas.
 Abresch Company of Milwaukee, Wisconsin.
 This box was steel and saw production until mid-1967, when it was replaced with a fiberglass box.

-First Harley Electric-Start
+First Electric-Start Harley

 In 1964, Servi-car's were upgraded to electric start, the first civilian Harley-Davidson to do so.
 They were also the first Harley to switch from 6 volts to 12 volts (same year).